 |JR 628||Law and Public Policy for Journalists|

 Students select two additional courses from the Journalism offerings including JR 690 Internship 2-4 credits.Free Electives

 |JR 699||Master's Thesis|

-Prerequisite for JR 699/Master's Thesis is JR629/Media Theory & Research, with a grade of B+ or higher.
+*Prerequisite for JR 699/Master's Thesis is JR697 DS: Journalism Theories (Summer) and HC603/Research Methods (Fall), with grades of B+ or higher.

 JOURNALISM (MA) at a glance

 Full-time enrollment.
 Full-time enrollment is typically 8 or 12 credits per semester.